 glass of ice, grape juice, lime juice and vodka measured for a transfusion.

-Pour lime juice and grape juice over the ice and add vodka.
+Pour the lime juice and Concord grape juice over the ice, then add the vodka.

 glass of ice with grape juice and lime in it.